FaizArifUP/FaizArifUP/README.md

 ---

 ### About Me:
-- 🔭 I’m currently working on TinkerHub Farook College Campus Tech Team
+- 🔭 I’m currently working in Nest Public School as IT Instructor.
-- 🌱 I’m currently learning Flutter
-- 🥅 2023 Goals: Contribute more to Open Source projects

 ---